irumeria/auto-vasper/README.md

 ## Use ICET with Vasp (testing)

 ICET declares that their structure derivativing algorithm is purposed by [Gus L. W. Hart and Rodney W. Forcade](https://icet.materialsmodeling.org/moduleref_icet/tools.html#icet.tools.enumerate_structures).
-It could be faster than the FWZ algorithm using by atat accroding this article : [*Algorithm for generating derivative structures*](http://dx.doi.org/10.1103/PhysRevB.77.224115).
+It could be faster than the FWZ algorithm using by atat accroding to this article : [*Algorithm for generating derivative structures*](http://dx.doi.org/10.1103/PhysRevB.77.224115).

 So, I want to test if ICET can work with Vasp instead of ATAT.
 In **demoAgPd.py**.
 There are two step in the script as follows: